-Imagery Analysis & Forecast - 2021-09-10
+Imagery Analysis & Forecast - 2021-09-13

 The Microcystis cyanobacteria bloom is present in western Lake Erie but cloud cover and winds prevent determining the area.
-The bloom extends from Stony Point, north of Monroe, MI, to Huron, OH and further out into the lake to the Bass Islands and Kelleys Island.
+Overall position of the bloom did not change over weekend, but strong winds may have mixed the bloom, obscuring the full extent.
+The bloom continues to extend from Stony Point, north of Monroe, MI, to Huron, OH and further out into the lake to the Bass Islands and Kelleys Island.
 Cyanobacteria (unrelated to western Lake Erie) is detected in parts of Sandusky Bay in combination with other algae.
 Toxins have been detected above the recreational limit.
 They can be highly concentrated in scums!
 If you see scum, keep your pets and yourself out of the water.
-In the satellite imagery or bloom forecast position products, any areas that are orange or red are likely to have scum, especially during calm winds, see Mixing Forecast product. --Stumpf 09/10
+In the satellite imagery or bloom forecast position products, any areas that are orange or red are likely to have scum, especially during calm winds, see Mixing Forecast product. --Stumpf 09/13

 The past few days of imagery can be seen at the HAB monitoring site.
 The Lake Erie Forecast is operated by the National Centers for Coastal Ocean Science.
 Contact hab@noaa.gov for technical Questions.
-Last Updated: 2021-09-10 11 PM EDT
+Last Updated: 2021-09-13 11 PM EDT

-Current Lake Erie Sentinel-3 A and B composited satellite imagery from the Ocean and Land Color Imager (OLCI) on Sep 08, 2021, showing bloom location and extent in the western basin.
+Current Lake Erie Sentinel-3 A and B composited satellite imagery from the Ocean and Land Color Imager (OLCI) on Sep 12, 2021, showing bloom location and extent in the western basin.
 Grey indicates clouds or missing data.
 The estimated threshold of cyanobacteria detection is 20,000 cells/mL.
 Inset shows a truecolor composite image of the entire lake.
 Data derived from Copernicus Sentinel-3.